Clinical scientist, histocompatibility and immunogenetics

 To apply to the programme you'll need either a first or 2:1 undergraduate degree or an integrated Masters degree in genetics, biology, biochemistry, microbiology or biomedical sciences.
 You can also apply if you have a 2:2 undergraduate degree in any subject and have a higher degree in a relevant subject.

-Entry on to the STP is competitive as there are many more applicants than places available.
-Evidence of research experience through a relevant Masters or PhD is desirable.
-For all applicants, getting good academic results and relevant work experience is helpful.
+Evidence of research experience through a relevant Masters or PhD is desirable for all applicants.
+Getting good academic results and relevant work experience is also helpful.

 If you already work for the NHS, you can apply to the STP as an internal candidate.

-On successful completion of the STP you're eligible to apply for a Certificate of Attainment from the Academy for Healthcare Science (AHCS), which allows registration as a clinical scientist with the Health & Care Professions Council (HCPC).
+On successful completion of the STP you will be issued with a Certificate of Completion for the Scientist Training Programme (CCSTP) by the NSHCS and can apply for registration as a clinical scientist with the Health & Care Professions Council (HCPC).
 (The AHCS also offers an equivalence assessment process.)

-For full details about the STP, advice on how to apply and information on competition ratios for each specialism, see the NSHCS website.
+For full details about the STP, advice on how to apply and information on competition ratios for each specialism, see the National School of Healthcare Science (NSHCS)website.

 It's also possible to register with the HCPC as a clinical scientist by taking the British Society for Histocompatibility and Immunogenetics (BSHI) Diploma in H&I and then applying for a Certificate of Attainment from the Association of Clinical Scientists (ACS).
 To take the Diploma you need to have a second class honours degree in a biology discipline and be employed in a laboratory providing H&I services to a transplant programme.
 See the BSHI website for full details.